Injury Prevention Programs

 Burn Prevention

-We can work together through education, research and community outreach to improve and coordinate injury prevention efforts to prevent them for happening in the first place.
-Our Level 1 Trauma Center provides outstanding and effective patient care, but we envision prevention as the cure for traumatic injury and death.
-We’re taking action with these strategies:
+We can work together through education, research and community outreach to improve and coordinate injury prevention efforts, aiming to stop injuries before they happen.
+Our Level 1 Trauma Center at UC San Diego Health provides outstanding and effective patient care, but we see prevention as the most effective way to reduce traumatic injury and death.
+We're taking action with these evidence-based strategies:

 Contact Us